fengshuai0210/fengshuai0210.github.io/research/talk.md

 ## Seminar Talk

+### 2025
+1. *From MaNGA to CSST: Morphology of Galaxy Gas Velocity Fields and Simulation of IFS Datacubes*, **National Astronomical Observatories, Chinese Academy of Sciences**, 2025.04

 ### 2023

 1. *Asymmetric Features in Velocity Map Morphology of Ionized Gas*, **South-Western Institute For Astronomy Research, Yunnan University**, 2023.09